 A theme is a website design that might be a part of your website-building package or something you would have to do yourself.
 Themes are an additional expenditure but equally necessary because you can add carousels, good-quality images, 3D effects to pages, and much more than professionally designed versions.

 For example, candy shop owners are looking to modify their website into a vibrant, bubbly theme that surprises customers as soon as they access the page.
-Complete with sound effects and other intricate details, it can cost up to 15,000 INR.
+Complete with visual elements and other intricate details, it can vary between 15,000 INR to 1,00,000 INR.

 Now that your website is ready, complete with product lists, categories, and functions for users to navigate through, all that remains is the content on your page.